 - January 1967 Ebony magazine, Nichelle Nichols

 Novels and other fiction: 121.
 I own every novel from the very first, the terrible Mission to Horatius, until Crossroad from 1994, when varying quality and a busier life caused me to lose interest in the novels.
-I also own a few random books from after 1994, a few TNG novels, a few William Shatner novels, and all the Blish and Foster episode adaptations and the complete set of Foto Novels.
+I also own all the Blish and Foster episode adaptations and the complete set of Foto Novels, plus a few random books from after 1994, a few TNG novels, and a few William Shatner novels.
+All of those are in paper; I also have a number of ebooks.

-Reference books: 107.
-I love behind-the-scenes information, and I have every Star Trek reference book, biography and autobiography worth owning.
+Reference books: 131.
+I love behind-the-scenes information, and I have every Star Trek TOS reference book, biography and autobiography worth owning.